Volatility and Amcache: extracting the hive from memory images

 Coverage depends on what was loaded#

-Some Windows builds and configurations unload Amcache after each appraiser pass; others keep it loaded.
-If you find no Amcache in the hive list, it does not mean Amcache is absent on the host — it means it was not loaded at capture time.
+Some Windows builds and configurations unload Amcache after each appraiser pass.
+Others keep it loaded.
+If you find no Amcache in the hive list, it does not mean Amcache is absent on the host.
+It means it was not loaded at capture time.

 Schema interpretation may need the right Volatility profile#